 Federal Building, Minneapolis

 212 Third Ave.
-S.
+South

 Minneapolis, MN 55401

-Property Manager: Denise McCormick
+Property Manager: Brian Green

-The building's Neo-Classical architecture style is evident in the two-story tall Greek Corinthian columns that line the building's exterior.
-The north, south, and east elevations of the building are clad in granite, while the west elevation is clad in brick.
+The building's Neo-Classical style is evident in the two-story Greek Corinthian columns lining the building's exterior.
+The north, south, and east elevations of the building are clad in granite while the west elevation is clad in brick.

-The shortcut for this page is www.gsa.gov//minneapolisfb
+The shortcut for this page is www.gsa.gov//minneapolisfb.